 Beamlines P12, P13 and P14 are in operation.
-Data collection can be performed in presence, remote or mail-in.
+Data collection can be performed in person or via remote or mail-in access.

 Before starting the proposal, please be aware that the scientist submitting the proposal (main proposer) must hold a PhD and each co-proposer needs to have created an account.

 After you have logged in, the proposal submission is divided in three stages:

 You must VALIDATE the proposal while working in the tab “Proposals in progress”.
 The list of proposals to be validated appears under the section titled “These proposals have not been completed and/or submitted”.
 Validation of a proposal includes a check for completeness and assignment of a tracking number.
 You will receive confirmation and the number by email.
 If you have successfully validated your proposal but have not received the confirmation, please contact us at email@example.com.

 After you have validated the proposal and prior to the evaluation process, the beamline responsible will check the technical feasibility and finalise the proposal.
 At this stage, the proposal is allocated a final number (MX NN or SAXS NN).
 Please note that finalising the proposals is performed by the EMBL staff – no action from you is required.